6 Chef’s Specials – Some of Cook’s best innings

 There was rich context here, at the start of an Ashes summer and with plenty of chattering still going on about Cook’s captaincy amid much administrative change above him.
 He dug in manfully and with great skill, for his first home century in almost two years – and after Ben Stokes took his cue with a blistering century, the fastest ever at Lord’s, England turned likely defeat into a dramatic, heartening and emphatic win.

 MELBOURNE 2017 (244* v Australia)

-It was in a losing cause in the series overall and this was his last Test hundred before his ton against India at The Oval.
+It was in a losing cause in the series overall, but, if Cook fails to make treble figures this week, this knock will go down as his last Test century.
 It was an important innings too, stopping the rot and the prospect of a whitewash on a dismal Ashes tour, far removed from the glorious one of 2010/11.
 Cook faced 409 balls across nearly 11 hours, Joe Root’s 61 his nearest rival.
 It was also an important reminder at the time, for those who said Cook was finished.
 He was not.